anki-code/xonsh-cheatsheet/README.md

 history pull  # Pull the history from parallel sessions and add to the current session. [xonsh -V > 0.13.4]
 ```

-There is a third party history backend that's supplied in xontribs: [xontrib-history-encrypt](https://github.com/anki-code/xontrib-history-encrypt).
+There is a third-party history backend that's supplied in xontribs: [xontrib-history-encrypt](https://github.com/anki-code/xontrib-history-encrypt).

 # [Interactive mode events](https://xon.sh/events.html)